Micromagnetic simulations of the size dependence of the Curie temperature in ferromagnetic nanowires and nanolayers: Finite-size effects on the Curie temperature

-The computed values of the correlation length $\xi_0$ and the critical exponent $\lambda$ are reported on each figure.
-For nanowires, $\xi_0$ ranges from 2.77~nm to 3.02~nm, while for nanolayers it varies from 1.55~nm to 1.82~nm.
-In both cases, the smallest value is found to be for iron, whereas the largest values is for nickel.
+In our simulations, the correlation length $\xi_0$ ranges from 2.77~nm to 3.02~nm for nanowires, while for nanolayers it varies from 1.55~nm to 1.82~nm. \GMcorr{The differences are mostly within the error range shown in Table 4}.
 These values are broadly in good agreement with those observed in the experiments.

-As to the critical exponent, we obtain $\lambda=2.12-2.14$ (a range that is probably within the numerical uncertainty) for all three materials in the case of nanowires.
-For nanolayers, we obtain $\lambda=1.90$, 1.92 and 2.00, for cobalt, iron and nickel, respectively.
-It is remarkable that all exponents are close to $\lambda=2$, which is also the value observed in atomistic mean-field simulations \cite{Penny2019}.
+As to the critical exponent, we obtain $\lambda=2.12-2.14$ \GMcorr{(a range that is within the numerical uncertainty, see Table 4)} for all three materials in the case of nanowires.
+For nanolayers, we obtain $\lambda=1.90$, 1.92 and 2.00, for cobalt, iron and nickel, respectively. \GMcorr{Within the statistical errors (Table 4),} all exponents are compatible with the value $\lambda=2$, which is also the value observed in atomistic mean-field simulations \cite{Penny2019}.